Herzogenbusch concentration camp: Adam Grünewald

-The second commander was 40-year-old Adam Grünewald.
+The second commander was 40-year-old Adam Grünewald, member of German Schutzstaffel since 1934.
 Immediately after assuming command over the camp, he imposed very strict rules.
 In January 1944, he ordered that a group of female prisoners was to be put into one cell.
 That resulted in what has become known as the Bunker Tragedy: twelve of the women packed into the cell died during the night.
 His superiors, unhappy that the tragedy was leaked to the press, brought him before an SS judge.
 Grünewald was initially sentenced to 3.5 years in prison for excessive cruelty, but was pardoned after serving a month.
 However, he was then stripped of his rank and ordered to fight on the Eastern front as a common soldier.
 Grünewald survived for nearly a year before being killed in action in January 1945.

 Hans Hüttig

 The last commander of Herzogenbusch was the 50-year-old Hans Hüttig.
 He joined the SS in 1932 as an unpaid volunteer, and the Nazi party soon thereafter.
 In 1944, Huttig oversaw the evacuation and closure of the camp.
 After the war, Hüttig was detained, but did not go to trial for nearly a decade.
 He was sentenced to death in 1954, but was not executed.
 Hüttig was released in 1956, and died a free man in 1980.